 Visiting Palawan was before just in a dream.
-This island on the western part of the Philippines is very far.
-There is no direct flight when coming from Mindanao.
-So I earned first enough money to secure an airline ticket before anything else.
+This island on the western part of the Philippines is far and there is no direct flight from Mindanao.
+So I saved first enough to secure an airline ticket before anything else.

 TRAVEL.
 Departed from Davao City at 8:45am by Cebu Pacific Air and landed in Mactan, Cebu after an hour.
 We took our luggage immediately and directly headed to check-in counter for Puerto Princesa.
 I was confused why the airline didn’t connect our onward flight considering that our flight booking was with the same airline company.
 We had then to rush after landing, took our baggage, transfer from arrival to departure hall, and again check-in.
 We made it anyhow and managed a few minutes rest in pre-departure area waiting for our flight to be called at 11am.